 Comet C/2019 Y4 was expected to be only around magnitude 15 at the time of writing (March 15th, 2020) but has surprised astronomers by climbing more rapidly to about magnitude 8.
 This brightening does not appear to be a sudden flare, but rather a steady steep increase.

-This steep climb is leading comet experts to speculate that the comet might become easy to see without a telescope of binoculars in the north-western evening sky in May as it approaches the Sun.
+This steep climb led comet experts to speculate that the comet might become easy to see without a telescope of binoculars in the north-western evening sky in May as it approaches the Sun.

 Of course, comets are notoriously unpredictable in their behaviour, and this one could fizzle out and not provide us with any great spectacle.
 However, another interesting fact about this comet is that it has a very similar orbit to a Great Comet that became a bright object in the night sky in the 19th Century.